 Nine’s six-year deal with Tennis Australia began in 2019 when the Australian Open took place from January 14 to 27, and the biggest stars in the game converged at Melbourne Park.

 Nine has acquired all audio-visual rights for broadcast, streaming, mobile, digital and social platforms under a landmark agreement with Tennis Australia.
-Under this new deal, Nine will work with Tennis Australia and other industry stakeholders to find other distribution channels that will complement Nine’s broadcast of tennis.
+Under this deal, Nine will work with Tennis Australia and other industry stakeholders to find other distribution channels that will complement Nine’s broadcast of tennis.

-Under the terms of this agreement, Nine has acquired exclusive live rights (including Free To Air, subscription television, streaming, digital, mobile and social), together with extensive catch-up rights, to the Australian Open as well as the lead up tournaments around Australia - the Hopman Cup, the Brisbane, Sydney and Hobart Internationals and the Davis Cup and Fed Cup.
+Under the terms of this agreement, Nine acquired exclusive live rights (including Free To Air, subscription television, streaming, digital, mobile and social), together with extensive catch-up rights, to the Australian Open as well as the lead up tournaments around Australia - the Hopman Cup, the Brisbane, Sydney and Hobart Internationals and the Davis Cup and Fed Cup.